lukehaas/Scrollify/README.md

 ## Options

 `section`
-A selector for the sections.
+A CSS selector for the sections.

 `sectionName`
 Scrollify lets you define a hash value for each section.
 This makes it possible to permalink to particular sections.
 This is set as a data attribute on the sections.
 The name of the data attribute is defined by `sectionName`.